 A person who loses capacity can only make a will if he is deemed to have the necessary capacity to do so.

 Proposals for reform

-Finally, Regulation (EU) 650/2012 on jurisdiction, applicable law, recognition and enforcement of decisions and acceptance and enforcement of authentic instruments in matters of succession and on the creation of a European Certificate of Succession (Succession Regulation) came into force on 16 August 2012 and will become directly applicable on 17 August 2015.
-Although the Succession Regulation does not change the substantive Swiss inheritance law, it will affect Swiss residents in relation to other EU member states (such as in relation to citizenship, assets located in an EU member state, time spent in an EU member state on a regular basis and so on).
+Regulation (EU) 650/2012 on jurisdiction, applicable law, recognition and enforcement of decisions and acceptance and enforcement of authentic instruments in matters of succession and on the creation of a European Certificate of Succession (Succession Regulation) came into force on 16 August 2012 and became directly applicable on 17 August 2015.
+Although the Succession Regulation does not change the substantive Swiss inheritance law or Swiss conflict of law rules, it will affect Swiss residents in relation to other EU member states (for example, in relation to citizenship, assets located in an EU member state, time spent in an EU member state on a regular basis and so on).